example42/puppet-playground/README.md

 ## Installation

+You should have vagrant installed by either the native OS package or the ruby gem.
+In order to install the ruby gem you simply need a version of the ruby interpreter installed and then you can just:

+    gem install vagrant

 Clone this repo to a work directory of your choice (here puppet-playground):

     git clone https://github.com/example42/puppet-playground.git puppet-playground